danv159/Httpbin.orgTest/README.md

 ## **Acknowledgments**

 You can also run the test on Jenkins.
+However, you will need to add some plugins into Jenkins.
+1. Allure Jenkins Plugin
+2. GitHub Authentication

+Then, create a Jenkins job with instructions seen below.

-1. Create a "Maven project" on Jenkins.
+* Create a "Maven project" on Jenkins.
-2. Check "GitHub project" and give 	Project url: https://github.com/alipala/Httpbin.orgTest
+* Check "GitHub project" and give 	Project url: https://github.com/alipala/Httpbin.orgTest
-3. Select "Source Code Management" is Git.
+* Select "Source Code Management" is Git.
 Give the repository URL: https://github.com/alipala/Httpbin.orgTest.git
-4. Select "Branched to build" is */master.
+* Select "Branched to build" is */master.
-5. Check "Build periodically" under "Build Triggers" section if you want to build preodically.
+* Check "Build periodically" under "Build Triggers" section if you want to build preodically.
 For example: (H */2 * * *) means build for every 2 hours.
-6. In the "Build" section, "Root POM" shoul be "pom.xml".
+* In the "Build" section, "Root POM" shoul be "pom.xml".
-7. Goals and options: clean compile test(If you want any other, it's up to you).
+* Goals and options: clean compile test(If you want any other, it's up to you).
-8. If you want to see the Allure Report integration to your pipeline, open "Post-build Actions", select "Allure Report".
+* If you want to see the Allure Report integration to your pipeline, open "Post-build Actions", select "Allure Report".
 After that, specify the path "target/allure-results"
-9. Apply and save the changes
+* Apply and save the changes